As an insurance agent, you have to manage a lot of information. You also probably store most, if not all this information on computer networks.

 Protecting Yourself with Cyber Liability Insurance

 Another important type of data protection is cyber liability insurance.
-Though not a backup system, proper, this commercial asset does protect data.
+Though not a backup system, this commercial asset does protect data.
 In cases of data losses, privacy breaches and data theft, this coverage can help you pick up the pieces.
-It might help you pay for data recovery, or identity theft monitoring for customers harmed by the loss.
-Therefore, both the business and its clients can come out on the other side easier.
+Cyber Liability Insurance helps with data recovery, identity theft monitoring for customers harmed by the loss, etc.

-Consider your cyber liability insurance as a supporter of your backup systems.
+Consider your cyber liability insurance as a support for your backup systems.
 Together, the two will make your agency, your insurance data and your clients more secure.

 Also Read: Commit to an Annual Cyber Safety Review